nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   - ResiReg shows an error message.
   Use case ends.

-**Extensions**
+#### Use case: UC10 - Delete an alias
+Similar to UC09, except the extension should be:
 - 1a.
+The given alias does not exist.
-The history of previously entered commands is empty. - ResiReg shows an error message.
+   - ResiReg shows an error message.
    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 records (students and rooms) without a noticeable sluggishness in performance (defined as 1 second latency) for typical usage.
+2. Should be able to hold up to 1000 records (students and rooms) without a noticeable sluggishness in performance (where a "noticeable sluggishness" is defined as a lag of 1 second) for typical usage.
 3. Should not require an installer.
 4. A user with above average typing speed for regular English text (i.e not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-6. The codebase should be maintainable so that developers can easily add new features to the project

 ### Glossary